Rudxain/ideas/software/evar/README.md

 The basic idea is to use `eval` to execute arbitrary JS from the names of variables, by brute-force guessing the encoding of said names.

 The algorithm would `try` (with silent `catch`) to decode as (after removing the 1st `_`):
-- No encoding use name as itself
+- No encoding: use name as-is
-- Hexadecimal
+- hexadecimal
 - base64
 - base32
 - all of the above with different Caesar-Cipher keys
 - and more...

-The algorithm will also try to eval brainfuck code, possibly as a last resort.
+The algorithm will also try to **eval brainfuck** code, possibly as a last resort.

-I may even include my own [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) that interprets consecutive underscores between letters to correspond to different operators.
+I may even include my own "esoteric" [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) that interprets consecutive underscores between letters to correspond to different operators.
 Some sequences of underscores would also correspond to JSfuck characters.

 ## Why